 - EU law-enforcement agencies

-- cooperating partners such as Eurojust and Interpol
+- cooperating partners such as Eurojust, Frontex, OLAF and Interpol

 - cooperating states outside the EU, such as Australia, Canada, Norway, Liechtenstein, Moldova, Switzerland and the United States.

 A tool was added to SIENA that allowed it to handle restricted content on counter terrorism.
 In response, counter terrorism units connected to the platform, thus enhancing the exchange of information and intelligence in this key area.
-By the end of 2016, with 90 % of all Member States and 46 counter-terrrorism authorities were connected to dedicated SIENA counter-terrorism environment.
+In the beginning of 2020, 49 counter-terrorism authorities were connected to dedicated SIENA counter-terrorism environment.

 SIENA is key to making Europol the EU information hub on crime.
 It brings Europol closer to the front line of law enforcement, particularly when it comes to promoting and enhancing the exchange of information on counter-terrorism.